-Every child in the school can borrow library books.
+Parents and children can borrow library books.
 These will be checked out and the borrower is responsible for their return in good condition.
 A replacement charge will be levied on lost or damaged books.

 There are weekly library sessions and all children are requested to change their books during these sessions or during break times and after school, if necessary.
 Children may, of course, keep the books for a longer period if they so wish by checking them out again on or before the due date.